sabertazimi/awesome-notes/notes/Web/JavaScript/JavaScriptAdvancedNotes.md

 ## Functional JavaScript

+- Predictable: pure and immutable.
-- Predictable (pure and immutable).
+- Safe: pure and immutable.
-- Safe (pure and immutable).
+- Transparent: pure and immutable.
-- Transparent (pure and immutable).
+- Modular: composite with currying and monads.
-- Modular (composite).

 :::tip Functional JavaScript

-Functional programming is the art of composing higher-order functions to advance the state of a program in a pure manner.
+Functional programming is the art of composing higher-order functions to advance the state of a program in a pure manner:

+- Pure Functions and Immutability:
+  Pure functions ensure that functions have no side effects and return the same output for the same inputs, which is complemented by immutability that prevents data from being changed unexpectedly.
+  Together, they ensure a predictable and stable code base.
+- Currying and Memoization:
+  Currying allows functions to be broken down into simpler, single-argument functions that are easier to manage and memoize.
+  Memoization can then be applied to these curried functions to cache their results, optimizing the application's performance by avoiding repeated calculations.
+- Monads and Pure Functions:
+  Monads help manage side effects in a controlled manner, which allows pure functions to remain pure even when dealing with operations like I/O or state transitions.
+  This encapsulation of side effects preserves the integrity of the functional architecture.

 :::